AxonIQ/reference-guide/release-notes/rn-axon-server/rn-asse-minor-releases.md

-# Minor Releases
+# Minor Releases Standard Edition

-This page provides a dedicated overview of patch releases for the Axon Server releases
+This page provides a dedicated overview of patch releases for the Axon Server (Standard Edition) releases

 ## _Release 4.5_